yeesiru123/todo-list/README.md

 The Flask backend is configured with CORS to allow requests from the React frontend running on a different port.

-## Data Persistence
+## Data Persistence & Event Streaming

-Todos are persisted in ClickHouse, a high-performance columnar database, running in Docker.
-No local JSON file is used.
+- Todos are persisted in ClickHouse, a high-performance columnar database, running in Docker.
+- All todo changes (create, update, delete, toggle) are also sent as events to Kafka (`todos-events` topic).

 ## Error Handling